daren-thomas/daren-thomas.github.io/_posts/2020-02-24-cea-databases.md

 The [typology input file](https://city-energy-analyst.readthedocs.io/en/latest/input_methods.html#get_building_typology) links the building to a construction standard, a construction year and a 1st, 2nd and 3rd "use".
 This information is pre-populated from the [OSM](https://en.wikipedia.org/wiki/OpenStreetMap) data in a best-effort manner.
 This data is used to "guess" the physical properties of the buildings in your scenario.
 And this exactly where the databases come in.

+## The Archetypes Mapper and the input tables

-You might have noticed that the other tables in the Input Editor (_architecture_, _internal-loads_, _indoor-comfort_, _air-conditioning-systems_, _supply-systems_, _surroundings_ and _schedules_) are empty.
+You might have noticed that the other tables in the Input Editor (_architecture_, _internal-loads_, _indoor-comfort_, _air-conditioning-systems_, _supply-systems_ and _schedules_) are empty.
 Instead, you're directed to use the "Archetype Mapper" tool.
 Click on the link and run the tool for all the input databases.
 This will produce the remaining input tables.

 ![The Archetypes Mapper]({{site.baseurl}}/images/2020-02-24-cea-databases/archetypes-mapper.png)